 I am a Principal Researcher with the Office of the CTO, Azure for Operators.
 My research interests lie broadly in mobile, sensing and networked systems, with a recent focus on topics including edge video analytics (e.g., accurate and efficient video analytics platform, collaborative and continuous learning, 5G video services etc.) and location-based systems (e.g., navigation, mapping, location spoofing etc.).

-During 2015 to 2018, I was a Researcher with Cloud & Mobile Research Group and Mobile and Sensing System Group at Microsoft Research Asia.
+Prior to joining Azure, I was with the Mobility and Networking Research Group at Microsoft Research Redmond.
 I received Ph.D. from Zhejiang University, and was also a joint Ph.D. student in the EECS Department at the University of Michigan, Ann Arbor.
-I was the recipient of ACM China Doctoral Dissertation Award (2/yr), IBM PhD Fellowship and several best paper/demo awards from leading CS and EE conferences.
+I was the recipient of ACM China Doctoral Dissertation Award (2/yr), IBM PhD Fellowship and five best paper/demo (runner-up) awards from leading CS and EE conferences.

 Please visit my personal webpage for more information.

 With 5G, not only will the volume of video traffic increase, but there will also be many new solutions for industries, from retail to manufacturing to healthcare and forest monitoring, infusing deep learning and AI for video analytics scenarios.
 The symbiotic evolution of video analytics and edge computing provides opportunities for operators to offer new services which they can monetize with their customers.